codeanticode/andrescolubri.net/_pages/02_teaching.md

 ### Scientific mentoring and teaching

+I have taught courses in biology and bioinformatics, and mentored students during summer programs and thesis projects:

 <ul>
 {% for course in site.sciteaching %}
   <li><a href="{{ course.url | prepend: site.baseurl }}">{{ course.title }}</a>: